nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

 Precompiled modules on unsupported operating systems
 ----------------------------------------------------

 Optimized version of the Numerov is provided as the C code `arc_c_extensions.c`.
-If you are using 64-bit Windows, Mac or Linux operating system, package will recognize the system and use appropriate precompiled binary provided in the package - i.e. you should not have to do anything additional manually, this is out-of-the box feature.

-If you are using some other operating system, or 32-bit version of the operating systems above, to run the optimized precompiled version (recommended) do the following:
+Note that path to arc directory **should not contain spaces** in order to setupc.py script to work.

 **For Windows users**